Identify Postal Codes and Zip Codes with Open API

 Prerequisites

 You will need a suitable API provider.
-Using the Postal Code & Places API, you can proceed easily as follows :
+Using the Postal Code to Places API, you can proceed easily as follows :

-You need to sign up for an OpenAPIHub developer account in order to subscribe and access this API.
+You need to sign up to the API Portal in order to subscribe and access this API.
 For more information, please refer to “Register as a Developer“.

 2. Active API Subscription